Greece: World Cup 2014 Team Preview

 Key Player – Konstantinos Mitroglou

 Greece have been long lacking a top quality centre-forward, but in Mitroglou they might have one in the making.
-The Olympiacos striker has blossomed this season and in the early stages of the campaign showcased an exceptionally cool head in front of goal.
+The former Olympiacos striker blossomed in the early part of this season and showcasing an exceptionally cool head in front of goal.

 Given the service, Mitroglou can bang in the goals for this Greek team.
 Getting the ball to him in dangerous areas is another challenge altogether, though.
 Mitroglou’s movement needs to be clever and his finishing needs to brutally efficient.